Man Down (song): Production and recording

 Rihanna later described the sentiment she wanted to express as "gangsta", and elaborated on how reggae culture has influenced her musical style: "I'm super inspired by reggae music [and it] has been a part of me since I was born, and I grew up listening to it.
-I was exciting for me to take this on as my own and do a song like this, especially with the lyrics being like that."
+It was exciting for me to take this on as my own and do a song like this, especially with the lyrics being like that."
 The track was composed during Rihanna's Last Girl on Earth tour.
 The song's instrumental was recorded by Cary Clark at The Village in Los Angeles.
 Kuk Harrell produced Rihanna's vocals with Josh Gudwin and Marcos Tovar at Westlake Recording Studios, also in Los Angeles.
 Bobby Campbell assisted with vocal production and recording.
 The song was mixed by Manny Marroquin at Larrabee Sound Studios in Los Angeles, assisted by Erik Madrid and Christian Plata.

 Daniels estimated the total cost of the writing camp to be approximately $200,000, averaging $18,000 for each of the eleven songs which were included on Loud; the camp consisted of forty writers and producers.
 Daniels confirmed that Rock City received $15,000 and Sham $20,000 for their part in the production of "Man Down".
 He said that "to get that twelve minutes of inspiration from a top songwriting team is expensive — even before you take into account the fee for the songwriters".
 A cost of $53,000 for "Man Down" was already incurred prior to Rihanna entering the studio with a vocal producer.
 Although Makeba Riddick did not serve as the song's vocal producer, Daniels cited her as an example of how the process works and how much she would charge.
 It is the responsibility of the vocal producer to tell a singer how to sing the song correctly to achieve the desired sound.
 Daniels said that Riddick's fee varies from $10,000 to $15,000, and that the final part of the process is for the song to be mixed and mastered, which incurs a similar fee.
 He estimated the final cost of writing, producing, vocal producing, mixing and mastering "Man Down" to be $78,000.
 When combined with the marketing and promotional costs, the total expense was $1,078,000.